BTNeandertha1/BTDiablo/README.md

    - 20% Faster Cast Rate (was 10%)
 - Added Soul Sword Runeword [Tal Thul Ort Amn] (was Spirit Sword, Spirit was changed)
    - Exact same as old Spirit Sword
-- Holy Thunder [Eth Ral Ort Tal] works in any melee weapon (was Sceptors)
+- Holy Thunder [Eth Ral Ort Tal] works in any melee weapon (was Scepters)
    - +100% Enhanced Damage (was 60)
    - +15 Maximum Damage (was 10)
    - Level 2 Holy Shock Aura when equipped (was +3 Holy Shock Paladin only)